-Ceramic and porcelain tile, carried by Flooring America stores nationwide, generally have always had a fairly green record in that they do not emit VOC’s (Volatile Organic Compounds), they are low maintenance and they have a long life cycle.
+Ceramic and porcelain tile generally have always had a fairly green record in that they do not emit VOC’s (Volatile Organic Compounds), they are low maintenance and they have a long life cycle.
 Most manufacturers — Daltile, Crossville and Marazzi are just a few — also offer tiles, mosaics and decorative accents that contain recycled glass and metal.

 And to satisfy “green” architects specifying these products for sustainable building projects, many put their products through tests to verify the contents.

-Using decorative accents in odd numbers looks the best,” she says.
+Using decorative accents in odd numbers looks the best.
 And 12-inch square mosaic sheets can be cut down to two or three rows to get the perfect lineal accent.

-A horizontal line of mosaics or other accent at eye level, when working with bathroom walls, is a consistent recommendation of Mike Smith, an account manager at ProSource Wholesale Flooring in Cincinnati.
-To create the most unique looks, selection is key, he says, and his store carries so many products it is not uncommon for customers to spend days or weeks, narrowing in on their selection.
+A horizontal line of mosaics or other accent at eye level, when working with bathroom walls, is a consistent recommendation of some designers.
+To create the most unique looks, selection is key.
+It is not uncommon for customers to spend days or weeks, narrowing in on their selection.